-The Wisconsin Economic Development Corporation (WEDC) has been a disaster, unable to track over $100 million dollars to actual jobs created and now handing taxpayer dollars out in the billions to Foxconn and others with no promise that Wisconsinites will ever see their money back.
+The Wisconsin Economic Development Corporation (WEDC) has been a disaster, unable to track over $100 million dollars to actual jobs created.
+Now, WEDC is handing taxpayer dollars out in the billions to Foxconn and others with no promise that Wisconsinites will ever see their money back.
 It’s time to put the agency intended to help create jobs under the same roof as the agency intended to connect workers to those jobs.
-The GroWis plan proposes to completely restructure the WEDC and the Department of Workforce Development (DWD) and merge them into the Wisconsin Jobs Department (WJD).
-The operations of WJD will be completely transparent to the public and its mission will be to support the incubation, growth, and retention of family-sustaining Wisconsin jobs and efficiently connect trained workers with the employers who need them.
+The GroWis plan proposes to completely restructure WEDC and the Department of Workforce Development (DWD) and merge them into the Wisconsin Jobs Department (WJD).
+The operations of WJD will be completely transparent to the public.
+Its mission will be to support the incubation, growth, and retention of family-sustaining Wisconsin jobs and efficiently connect trained workers with the employers who need them.
 The WJD will:

-- Create local task forces made up of successful and respected local entrepreneurs, bankers, attorneys, accountants, and consultants to encourage the growth of small businesses creating family-sustaining jobs;
+- Create local task forces made up of successful and respected local entrepreneurs, bankers, attorneys, accountants, and consultants to encourage the growth of small businesses that will create family-sustaining jobs;

 - Help small business owners better understand the financial solutions available from community banks and institutional lenders to empower growth;